duartejulio/noisy-asr/dataset/readme.txt

 Folder with compressed dataset.
-Compressed file is password protected, so please ask for the password, summarizing why dou you need the dataset.
+Compressed file is sent by request and password protected, so please ask for the link and password, summarizing why dou you need the dataset.